 Regular office working hours apply, often with extra hours available.
-Each individual department functions differently though and some may require longer hours or shift or weekend work.
+Each individual department functions differently though and some may require longer hours, shift or weekend work.

 Part-time, job-share and flexible working options are available.

 What to expect

 - The Civil Service is committed to promoting and ensuring equality and valuing diversity in the workplace.
 For more information see Civil Service - Equality and diversity.

 - Dress code depends on the department and whether the role is customer-facing.
 Generally, it is smart/professional but smart/casual may be acceptable for some work.

 - The role can be stressful at times.
-Some jobs require regularly working to tight deadlines, dealing with complaints or difficult queries or undergoing regular changes to systems or ways of working.
+Some jobs require working to tight deadlines, dealing with complaints or difficult queries or undergoing regular changes to systems or ways of working.